nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add -s n/FYP_NAME`, `FYP_NAME` is a parameter which can be used as `add -s n/Neural Network`.

-*  Having multiple prefix parameter as inputs would result in latest (right most input) to be read. <br>
+* Having multiple parameters when exactly one is required will result in the latest parameter being read. <br>
-  e.g. `add -s i/A0123456J i/A6543210J n/Russell Dash` will be read as `add -s i/A6543210J n/Russell Dash`.
+  e.g. `add -s i/A0123456J i/A6543210J n/Russell Dash` will be read as `add -s i/A6543210J n/Russell Dash` as the student ID parameter appears twice.

+* Adding or editing duplicate student tags will result in only the set of distinct tags being added or edited into the student. <br>
+  e.g. `edit A0123456J t/SOC t/ML t/SOC` will result in the student with student ID A0123456J to have two tags, `SOC` and `ML`.

 * Items in square brackets are optional.<br>
   e.g. `n/FYP_NAME [t/TAG]` can be used as `n/Neural Network t/SOC` or as `n/Data Caching`.